 How much does it cost to make an app?
 A very common question!

-It’s obviously a hefty investment, both in time and money.
-What determines where your app will fall within this range?
+Building an app is obviously a hefty investment, both in time and money.
+What determines where your app will fall within this cost range?
 Read on.

 Here are the five key factors to consider when determining the appropriate mobile app development budget.

 It’s important that you be honest with yourself and your priorities.
 A golden rule of software development lies in the graphic below.
 Take three attributes: Good, Fast, and Cheap.
 You can pick any two attributes of your project, but you can’t have all three.

 Good, Fast, and Cheap.
 You can pick any two for your project, but you can’t have all three.

 Finding a development firm who claims they will make a great quality app very quickly and with an inexpensive budget is a red flag.
 You get what you pay for.
 If it seems to be good to be true…it probably is.

 Let’s assume you want a quality app, which leaves you to choose between a larger budget with a shorter development timeline or a smaller budget with a longer timeline.
 My preferred development timeframe is no longer than 12 weeks.
 Your total timeline will be longer because you also need time up-front for design and product definition.

 If you want to use offshore resources and decrease the price, you should assume an additional 6-12 weeks will be added to your development timeline.

 You are hiring a developer because they know how to execute and execute well.
 The only way they will build a core competency in programming software is if they have resources in-house.
 Unfortunately, it’s pretty easy for a firm to say “Of course!
 All of our developers are in-house,” when that’s often not the case.

 Some firms will say all their resources are on-shore.
 In reality they may have their design resources locally but their development offshore.